tanfwong/rfsoc_notes/_sources/ch9/sampthm.md

   bandlimited signal and retains all spectrum information of the original continuous-time $x(t)$, i.e., we can reconstruct $x(t)$ from this complex baseband signal.

+* In practice, we often pass the bandpass continuous-time signal
+  $x(t)$ through an analog bandpass filter with passband coinciding the second Nyquist zone to remove all its frequency components outside of the second Nyquist zone before sampling.
+This bandpass filter acts in the same way as the anti-aliasing filter as discussed in {numref}`sec:undersample`.

+* It is easy to see that the same aliasing trick theoretically applies to bandpass signals lying in any "higher" Nyquist zone.
+However, the sampling operation in practical ADCs is not ideal.
+The effect of non-ideal sampling may be thought of as first lowpass filtering the continuous-time bandpass signal and then performing ideal sampling.
+Hence, a bandpass signal lying in a high Nyquist zone  may be attenuated (and perhaps also distorted)  too much that the sampled version may suffer significantly from the quantization noise of the ADC.
+As a result, Nyquist zone sampling is often limited to the second or third Nyquist zone in practice.